Sh3llyR/statiStrings/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-statiStrings is a strings statisctics calculator for YARA rules.
+statiStrings is a strings statistics calculator for YARA rules.

 The goal is to aid malware research by:
 * Finding common and unique strings within malware samples